 — Gwendolyn Brooks

 Cheryl Rice works with women eager to be leaders in their own lives.
 She has been working with clients to improve individual, team and executive performance since 1990.
 Cheryl delivers powerful seminars inspiring women to use their voice and vision for maximum impact.
-Cheryl’s speaking, seminar, and coaching clients include: Professional Women’s Roundtable, Pfizer, Children’s Hospital of Philadelphia, AstraZeneca Pharmaceuticals, Hospital of the University of Pennsylvania, Campbells Soup, and the Wharton School.
+Cheryl’s speaking, seminar, and coaching clients include: Professional Women’s Roundtable, Pfizer, Children’s Hospital of Philadelphia, AstraZeneca Pharmaceuticals, Penn Medicine, Campbells Soup, and the Wharton School.

 Cheryl has held significant positions in the healthcare, financial services and technology industries.
 Past corporate positions include Director of Organization Development for AstraZeneca Pharmaceuticals, AVP of Leadership Development at ACE International, and leadership consulting roles at CIGNA, NovaCare, and SMS (now Siemens).